Eppendorf, Hamburg: Transport

 Eppendorf has the U-Bahn station Kellinghusenstraße, which is an interchange station between the U1 and U3 lines.
 Several bus routes meet at Eppendorfer Marktplatz.

 Infrastructure

 The University Medical Center Hamburg-Eppendorf (Universitätsklinikum Hamburg-Eppendorf) was built starting in 1879 and founded in 1884.
 It has been a university medical center since 1934.

 The swimming baths, Holthusenbad, were designed by Fritz Schumacher and erected between 1912 and 1914.

 Politics

 These are the results of Eppendorf in the Hamburg state election:

 Culture

-The theatre Lustspielhaus is located in Eppendorf, as was the cabaret theatre, Kabarett Mon Marthe.

-A museum covering the life of Ernst Thälmann is located in the Tarpenbekstraße.

 The music venue Onkel Pö was located in Eppendorf.

-A monthly magazine about the quarter, Der Eppendorfer is published by the local residents association (Eppendorfer Bürgerverein).

-Recurring events

-Since 1982, the Eppendorfer Landstraßenfest street festival has been held annually in May.

-Every August, the Erikastraßen-Fest, a smaller street festival is held.